Terms and Conditions of Business

 4. The goods delivered by the Manufacturer shall also be accepted by the purchasing partner in the case of minor defects.

-4. Should the purpose of the delivery be the re-sale of the goods from a company or point of sale operated by the Purchasing Party, the Purchasing Party is obligated to reserve property rights vis-à-vis customers when re-selling.
-The rights and claims related to this reservation of property are hereby ceded by the Purchasing Party to the Manufacturer who accepts them, irrespective of whether the delivery item(s) have been resold with or without possible further processing.
+4. If the delivery is for the purpose of resale in a business operated by the Purchasing Party, the Purchasing Party agrees to retain title to the goods when reselling to its customers.
+The Purchasing Party hereby assigns the rights and claims arising from this retention of title to the Manufacturer, who accepts them, regardless of whether the goods have been resold with or without subsequent processing.

-7. Should the purchased items be processed together with other items not belonging to the Manufacturer before full payment has been affected, the Manufacturer shall acquire joint ownership of the new item(s) in relation to the value of the purchased item(s) (final invoice amount, incl.
-VAT) to the other item(s) that have been processed at the point in time when processing is undertaken.
-The same applies for the goods/items resulting from processing as for the purchased item(s) delivered under reserve.
+7. Should the purchased items be processed together with other items not belonging to the Manufacturer before full payment has been affected, the Manufacturer shall acquire joint ownership of the new item(s) in relation to the value of the purchased item(s) (final invoice amount, including VAT) to the other item(s) that have been processed at the point in time when processing is undertaken.
+The same applies to the goods/items resulting from processing as for the purchased item(s) delivered under reserve.

-IX.
-Liability
+X. Liability

 1. Claims relating to apparent defects are not recognized after delivery and acceptance of the goods.

 2. The Purchasing Party is obligated to examine the accepted item(s) immediately for possible defects and, if a defect is found, to notify the manufacturer in written form without delay.
 If the customer fails to notify the Manufacturer, the goods are deemed to have been approved, unless there is a defect that could not be identified during the examination.
+If such a defect appears later, the written notification must be made immediately after the discovery, otherwise the goods are considered to be approved even with regard to this defect.

 3. Defects shall be communicated to the Manufacturer immediately in written form, whereby the Manufacturer is obligated to rectify the defect or replace the defect items or parts.
 The Manufacturer reserves the right to reduce the price if the repair fails or to withdraw from the contract at his choice.